Documentation

 • Status.
 This specifies whether the record will be applied when the custom lookup is used in a workflow.
 Choose either Active (for use in a workflow) or Offline.

 • Entity.
 The entity that is associated with the reference.
-There are a number of entities available to select from the dropdown, such as Approver, Request Category, and Risk.
+There are serveral entities available to select from the dropdown, such as Approver, Request Category, and Risk.
 If you need more options, you can use Custom Fields 1 to 5 to add more as described above.

 • Value.
 The entity value that is associated with the reference.